 Metoprolol (By mouth)

 Treats high blood pressure, angina (chest pain), and heart failure.
-A lower blood pressure can reduce the risk of strokes and heart attacks.
+May lower the risk of death after a heart attack.
 This medicine is a beta-blocker.

 When This Medicine Should Not Be Used